 ATCs have special Voice Communication System to enable the communication between the pilot of the aircraft, and by giving orders and sometimes advices that they ensure safety and efficiency of the flights.

 Mainly, ATC has three different units.
-Here you can see in the diagram (Names of the units may vary in different regions like Area Control = En-route Control).
+(Names of the units may vary in different regions like Area Control = En-route Control).

 As I shortly mentioned above, ATC (Air Traffic Controller) Towers are located at the airports and they are like symbols.
 Tower Controllers are responsible of the operation in the aprons, taxiways, runways and the vicinity of aerodrome (CTR).
 They issue landing and takeoff clearances, they give proper flight plan clearances, also start up and push back clearances and they control the taxiing traffics.
 Below you can see a simple aerodrome chart and a simple example of taxiing traffics.